File Automatically Unzips When Downloaded

 - Open Firefox

-- Click the menu button and choose
+- Click the hamburger menu button (the three horizontal lines in the top left corner) and choose

 - Change to

-- Close the page to save changes.
+- Close the page to save the changes.

 By default, Chrome does not automatically unzip files.
 However, there are a number of browser extensions that include this feature.
 Please temporarily disable all extensions.